 - Jay Cooke State Park

 This community is also beloved for its skiing opportunities, particularly at Spirit Mountain.
 In fact, the attraction has the distinction of being the second highest ski hill in Minnesota, with jumps ranging from 15 feet to more than 60 feet.

-And on the opposite end of recreational sports, Duluth is also considered a world class sailing destination, with many marinas located in the Duluth-Superior harbor.
+And on the opposite end of recreational sports, Duluth is also considered a world-class sailing destination, with many marinas located in the Duluth-Superior harbor.
 It’s even home to the Duluth Yacht Club.
-And people love to surf here as well, with some comparing the waves to those that you’d find in Hawaii or California.
+Surfing is also surprisingly popular with some comparing the waves to those that you’d find in Hawaii or California.
 Of course, the season has to be right for that!

 Meanwhile, this community is also located near several major thoroughfares, including Interstate 35 and US Highway 2.